go-aiiq/DocumentAnalyzerAI/README.md

 ## Support

-For technical support or questions about the TA AI Document Analyzer, please refer to the project documentation or contact the development team.
+For technical support or questions about the TC AI Document Analyzer, please refer to the project documentation or contact the development team.